aelidrys/42-Project/README.md

-# some of project from 42-Cursus
+# some project of 42-Cursus